 These water balloons are awesome!
 By making them with Bernat Blanket Brights, you get classically colorful water balloons that are super absorbent and squishy!
 This also means that they are washable, reusable, dryer safe, and eco friendly!
 No more spending time filling balloons with a hose only to have them bounce off your opponents back and break on the ground!
 These give you a satisfying splash :)

-NOTE: I have had questions from some about whether these will hurt upon contact.
+Will these hurt?
+I have had questions from some about whether these will hurt upon contact.
 I bit the bullet and let my husband throw one at me TWICE.
-I really didn't think that it hurt.
+I personally didn't think that it hurt.
 I would use the same rules as I would advise with regular water balloons: don't throw at the face/head and don't throw TOO hard.
-Use these at your own risk and encourage your children to use them carefully :)
+Make sure they are clean and free of debris.
+This free pattern is published for inspiration purposes only.
+Make/use these at your own risk and encourage your children to use them carefully :)

 Start with a magic circle